ADVICE/ACTION NEEDED REGARDING COVID-19

 Today, the world is looking a little different for us all, with many working in very different ways to what we normally would.

-DHB Accountants will move to homeworking in response to new Government advice issued that urges us all to minimise social contact to help and delay the spread of coronavirus (COVID-19).
+DHB Accountants office is now open with minimal staff and is also homeworking in response to new Government advice issued that urges us all to minimise social contact to help and delay the spread of coronavirus (COVID-19).
+We ask you to contact us via telephone or e mail.

 We want to assure you that the priority is to continue to provide a high level of service and support” and it is important at this time for us all to try to continue with “Business as Usual” as much as possible and support each other during this strange and challenging time.

-For information recently released from the Government furloughing of employees - the furlough eligibility start date has now been extended to 19 March and not 28 February, for further information from HMRC click on the link below.
+For information recently released from the Government furloughing of employees - the furlough eligibility start date has now been extended to September 2021, for further information from HMRC click on the link below.

 Also, as a Sage Accountant Partner, for further Coronavirus information, please click on the links below, which may also help.